JPedro2/Cloud-Native-Demo/README.md

 ## Kubernetes and Istio

 The _Online Boutique_ is initially deployed in GKE with _Istio_, which defines the _Service Mesh_ and handles service-to-service communication. _Istio_  allows to decouple traffic management from application code by attaching a sidecar proxy (called envoy) next to each container that intercepts all incoming and outgoing communications.
-The interaction between all these proxies in the data plane, together with a common control plane then creates the service mesh.
+The interaction between all these proxies in the data plane, together with a common control plane, then creates the service mesh.
 This fundamentally helps you understand traffic flows among services and how to manage them with policies, protection and authentication.

 In this project, ingress resources like an _Istio_ `Gateway` and `VirtualService` are deployed to expose the _Online Boutique_ frontend running inside a Kubernetes cluster.